 A TA or I may request a copy of your exam recordings.
 Failure to provide us with a copy upon request will result in a grade of zero on the corresponding exam.
-You must keep a copy of your exam recordings until the beginning of the Fall 2022 quarter.
+You must keep a copy of your exam recordings until Friday, June 10th, 2022.
 Zoom recordings that are automatically saved to the cloud are deleted after a certain amount of time.
 If you save any of your exam recordings to the cloud, make sure you download them locally so that you can provide them to us if you are requested to do so.